CppLeaner/Tools/README.md

 # Tools
-some userful tools using python or other programming language
+some userful tools using python/.bat programming language